TristynKahrs/TestsBase/README.md

 ## Packages
 ### requirements.txt
-include numpy and pandas for example, but can be removed if not needed.
+include numpy and pandas for example, but can be removed if not needed

 ### requirements_dev.txt
 includes flake8, tox, pytest, pytest-cov, mypy for testing and linting